deco3500-2017/TeamBeyondBeingThere/README.md

 #### How to view the prototype:
 Use the link on your mobile phone: https://invis.io/E4E1WC9XS)
 ![features](https://raw.githubusercontent.com/deco3500-2017/TeamBeyondBeingThere/master/Design%20Process/Week%2013%20-%20Wrap-up/features.png)
+*The main features of the product*

 ### Ionic Prototype
 The other prototype is a vertical prototype.
 It is implemented to test the “adding events” feature for organisers.
 The prototype is connected to the database.
 The source code is accessible in the Github repository: TeamBeyondBeingThere/ClubHub/

 ![add events feature in ionic framework](https://raw.githubusercontent.com/deco3500-2017/TeamBeyondBeingThere/master/Design%20Process/Week%2013%20-%20Wrap-up/ionic.png)
+*The ideal interface of the ionic prototype (The prototype works well on iPhone 6)*

 #### How to view the prototype:
 (1) Download the Ionic View app: